 First of all, you'll need a copy of OneNote.
-If you own MS Office 2013 or 2010, OneNote is included.
+If you own MS Office 2013 or 2010 or have a subscription to Office 365, OneNote is included.
 If you don't, you're in luck.
-OneNote is available via the cloud, as in a web version on the internet, and free off the Microsoft site.
+OneNote is available via the cloud, as in a web version on the internet.
 All you need is a Hotmail, MSN, Outlook.com, or Windows Live account.
-You can download it onto your Mac or PC from this link: